rjbs/imap-extensions-suggestions/draft-rjbs-mailmaint-imap-extensions-suggestions.md

 --- abstract

+This document presents a set of IMAP extensions, each of which is recommended as a priority for general-purpose IMAP client and server implementations.

+--- middle

+# Introduction

 IMAP4 (RFC 9051 et al.) is a complex protocol, and many extensions have been written over its decades of use.
 Programmers working on IMAP4 clients or servers today have very little guidance on which extensions have much support